 New ways of hiring, working and evaluation

 Future workplaces are likely to look different and they will be operated differently too.
-More and more and remote work among full-time employees is also become the new normal.
+More and more companies are hiring freelancers and remote work among full-time employees is also become the new normal.
 It is expected that this trend will increase in future, bringing with it more consequences for HR, like how to measure performance, structure packages and offer incentives.
 Monitoring teams and keeping up to date with projects can be done via a number of platforms and more electronic solutions will become available over time.
-Already, are making use of cloud-based solutions, voice technology and machine learning to manage their people.
+Already, companies are making use of cloud-based solutions, voice technology and machine learning to manage their people.

-Unilever, for one, is already taking advantage of this, launching a process this year that has shortened their hiring cycle from four months to just two weeks saving 50,000 hours of candidate time while reducing recruiter screening time by a massive 75%.
+Unilever, for one, is already taking advantage of this, launching a pioneering digital recruitmentprocess this year that has shortened their hiring cycle from four months to just two weeks saving 50,000 hours of candidate time while reducing recruiter screening time by a massive 75%.
 More than that, the process is fun and rewarding for candidates and they get better feedback about their participation regardless of whether they are successful or not.

 New ways of rewarding and incentivising

 This type of approach appeals especially to Millennials and the Generation Zs – young people who are tech savvy and used to interacting on multiple platforms, and who will dominate workspaces of the future.
 Research shows Millennials are keen too on experiential rewards as opposed to financial incentives.
 This means they place a high premium on things like travel opportunities, discounted tickets and vouchers to sports or music events rather than on pension benefits and more traditional incentives.